vahidalvandi/v2ray-docker-compose/README.md

 ### V2Ray Behind a CDN Service

+This solution is recommended only if you don't have relay server.

 In this solution, you need one server (upstream) and a domain/subdomain added to a CDN service.

 * Upstream Server: A server that has free access to the Internet.